Adam Driver: Career

-2009–2014: Early work and Girls
+2009–2014: Early work

-After graduating from Juilliard, Driver moved to New York City, appearing in both Broadway and off-Broadway productions.
+After graduating from Juilliard, Driver appeared in both Broadway and off-Broadway productions.
 Like many aspiring actors, he occasionally worked as a busboy and waiter.
-Driver appeared in several television shows and short films.
+Driver appeared in several television series and short films.
 He played a repentant witness and reluctant accomplice to an unsolved assault in the final episode of the television series The Unusuals.
-He made his film debut in Clint Eastwood's biographical drama film J. Edgar.
+He made his film debut in Clint Eastwood's biographical film J. Edgar.

-In 2012, Driver was cast in the HBO comedy-drama series Girls, as the emotionally unstable boyfriend of a writer (Lena Dunham).
+In 2012, Driver starred in the HBO comedy-drama series Girls, as the emotionally unstable boyfriend of a writer (Lena Dunham).
 He received three nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his role.
-The same year, Driver played supporting roles in two critically acclaimed films, as telegraph and cipher officer Samuel Beckwith in Steven Spielberg's historical drama Lincoln, and Lev Shapiro in Noah Baumbach's comedy-drama Frances Ha.
+Driver played telegraph and cipher officer Samuel Beckwith in Steven Spielberg's historical drama Lincoln, and Lev Shapiro in Noah Baumbach's comedy-drama Frances Ha.
 He starred in the drama Not Waving But Drowning and the romantic-comedy Gayby.
-He garnered major off-Broadway recognition for playing Cliff, a working-class Welsh houseguest in Look Back in Anger, winning the Lucille Lortel Award for Outstanding Featured Actor in a Play.
+He garnered major off-Broadway recognition for playing Cliff, a working-class Welsh houseguest in Look Back in Anger, and won the Lucille Lortel Award for Outstanding Featured Actor in a Play.

 In 2013, Driver appeared in the drama Bluebird and the romantic-comedy What If.
 He played a musician in the Coen Brothers' black comedy Inside Llewyn Davis, and photographer Rick Smolan in the drama Tracks.
-In 2014, he played Jude, a despairing father, in the drama Hungry Hearts; Jamie, an aspiring filmmaker, in Noah Baumbach's comedy While We're Young; and Phillip, the black sheep of a dysfunctional Jewish family, in the comedy-drama This Is Where I Leave You.
+In 2014, he played a despairing father in the drama Hungry Hearts, an aspiring filmmaker in Noah Baumbach's comedy While We're Young, and the black sheep of a dysfunctional Jewish family in the comedy-drama This Is Where I Leave You.
 For his performance in Hungry Hearts, Driver won the Volpi Cup for Best Actor at the 71st Venice International Film Festival.
-For Vogue's September 2013 issue, Driver appeared in an editorial alongside Canadian model Daria Werbowy set in Ireland, photographed by Annie Leibovitz.
+For Vogue's September 2013 issue, Driver appeared alongside Canadian model Daria Werbowy set in Ireland, photographed by Annie Leibovitz.